Nucleic acid test: Advances

-Nucleic acid (DNA and RNA) strands with corresponding sequences stick together in pairwise chains, zipping up like Velcro tumbled in a clothes dryer.
+Nucleic acid (DNA and RNA) strands with corresponding sequences stick together in pairwise chains.
 But each node of the chain is not very sticky, so the double-stranded chain is continuously coming partway unzipped and re-zipping itself under the influence of ambient vibrations (referred to as thermal noise or Brownian motion).
 Longer pairings are more stable.
 Nucleic acid tests use a "probe" which is a long strand with a short strand stuck to it.
 The long primer strand has a corresponding (complementary) sequence to a "target" strand from the disease organism being detected.
 The disease strand sticks tightly to the exposed part of the long primer strand (called the "toehold"), and then little by little, displaces the short "protector" strand from the probe.
 In the end, the short protector strand is not bound to anything, and the unbound short primer is detectable.
 The rest of this section gives some history of the research needed to fine-tune this process into a useful test.

 In 2012, Yin's research group published a paper about optimizing the specificity of nucleic acid hybridization.
 They introduced a ‘toehold exchange probe (PC)’ which consists of a pre-hybridized complement strand C and a protector strand P. Complement strand is longer than protector strand to have unbound tail in the end, a toehold.
 Complement is perfectly complementary with the target sequence.
 When the correct target(X) reacts with the toehold exchange probe(PC), P is released and hybridized product XC is formed.
 The standard free energy(∆) of the reaction is close to zero.
 On the other hand, if the toehold exchange probe(PC) reacts with spurious target(S), the reaction forwards, but the standard free energy increases to be less thermodynamically favorable.
 The standard free energy difference(∆∆) is significant enough to give obvious discrimination in yield.
 The discrimination factor Q is calculated as, the yield of correct target hybridization divided by the yield of spurious target hybridization.
 Through the experiments on different toehold exchange probes with 5 correct targets and 55 spurious targets with energetically representative single-base changes (replacements, deletions, and insertions), Yin's group concluded that discrimination factors of these probes were between 3 and 100 + with the median 26.
 The probes function robustly from 10 °C to 37 °C, from 1 mM to 47 mM, and with nucleic acid concentrations from 1 nM to 5 M. They also figured out the toehold exchange probes work robustly even in RNA detection.